 1. Get Familiar with your instrument

-Pick it up and get a feel for the weight, and let’s play.
+Pick it up, get a feel for the weight, and let’s play.

 First, you will need to position your tongue drum correctly.
-Being circular, it’s not immediately obvious, and there is NO correct way of positioning it, but you will find to make things much easier, ensuring the lowest note is nearest your body will help.
+Being circular, it’s not immediately apparent, and there is NO correct way of placing it, but you will find to make things much easier, ensuring the lowest note is nearest your body will help.

-By putting the lowest note nearest to you, you will know that progressing up the note, will be a simple left-right matter forward and around the drum.
+By putting the lowest note nearest you, you will know that progressing up the notes, will be a simple left-right matter forward and around the drum.